|Oracle® TimesTen In-Memory Database Operations Guide

 What are the performance implications of the character set?

-If you are using Oracle In-Memory Database Cache (IMDB Cache) to cache Oracle tables, or if you loading Oracle data into a TimesTen table, you must create the database with the same database character set as the Oracle Database.
+If you are using TimesTen Application-Tier Database Cache (TimesTen Cache) to cache Oracle database tables, or if you loading Oracle database data into a TimesTen table, you must create the database with the same database character set as the Oracle database.